skyvers/Aged-care/tutorial/chapter4.md

 In Skyve you can add business logic using a special class called a Bizlet class.
 For each document you can create a Bizlet class to extend lifecycle stages like `newInstance` (when a record is created) `preSave` (just before a record is saved) etc.

-Each document package can include declarations of for actions, reports, views and the associated Bizlet file.
+Each document package can include declarations of actions, reports, views and the associated Bizlet file.
 The Bizlet file contains document-specific behaviours including overrides of default action behaviours and document bean lifecycle events.

 You can read more about Bizlet and Extension classes here - https://skyvers.github.io/skyve-dev-guide/bizlets/#bizlets